 With the approximately 27.5million existing homes in Britain things get more complicated, as retrofitting greener heating can be expensive and impractical.
 Indeed, the Committee on Climate Change has calculated that it would cost an average of £26,000 to convert each UK home to a low-carbon heating system.

 What’s more, those heat pumps that might well be the favoured option for new properties can be tricky to fit to existing homes, due to space constraints and because they require very high levels of insulation to keep temperatures comfortable.

 If switching every UK home over to a heat pump is too impractical and costly, another solution would be to use our existing infrastructure and boilers but adapt them to run via a lower carbon fuel.
-Hydrogen is believed by many experts to best fit the bill here, as when it is burnt it only produces water, with no carbon dioxide.
+Hydrogen is believed by many experts to best fit the bill here, as when it is burnt it produces mainly water, with no carbon dioxide.
 It requires only moderate adjustments to home heating systems and you can also mix natural gas and hydrogen together, rather than having to make a full switch.

 Even if we can’t all swap to a greener heat source yet, we can still make an impact on our homes’ carbon footprint.
 Relatively small ‘quick win’ changes to reduce the impact of our home heating include improving insulation in floors, lofts and windows – even down to thermal window coverings.
 Smart heating controls that allow you to flex your home’s temperature are also reasonably simple to retro-fit to an existing heating system.
 Both measures could not only cut your carbon emissions but your heating bills too.

 Decarbonising Britain’s heating is possibly one of the toughest challenges in our quest for net zero, not least because it involves the many millions of existing privately owned homes that use gas.
 What’s more, what might work for a new inner-city flat might not for a rambling old country house.